Best Inversion Tables for Back Pain Relief

 - Sleep quality and hours

-Review logs weekly to identify patterns and adjust the protocol.
+Review logs weekly to identify patterns and adjust protocol.
 If pain increases for more than 2-3 days, reduce inversion intensity temporarily.
 If progress stalls, consider whether you need to increase exercise intensity or address lifestyle factors.

 Frequently Asked Questions